 Snake plants are not generally grown from seeds because of their genetic variability.

-This article will go through each step to grow snake plants from seeds and all the things you need to know about it.
+This article will go through each step of growing snake plants from seeds and everything you need to know about it.

-In general, you can not find snake plants seeds in the market because the Snake Plant seeds are short-lived (dry seed is of no use).
+In general, you can not find snake plant seeds in the market because the Snake Plant seeds are short-lived (dry seed is of no use).

 But if you really want to do it, you can buy fresh fruits from the nursery to extract seeds.

 Sometimes, the fruit has two seeds, and you can say the luck is on your side because you will have two sprouts.

 Note: You should never eat the fruit of a Snake Plant because it is poisonous.
 So are its leaves.
 If you or your pets ingest a leaf accidentally, you might have symptoms like salivation, nausea, and vomiting.